A quotes list created by Lee Sonogan

 - Thus you see, most noble Sir, how this type of solution to the Königsberg bridge problem bears little relationship to mathematics, and I do not understand why you expect a mathematician to produce it, rather than anyone else, for the solution is based on reason alone, and its discovery does not depend on any mathematical principle.
 Leonhard Euler

 The polymath founder of the studies of graph theory and topology presented to the laymen, his further complex analysis crossed into so much more.
-Reformulating many of Issac Newton’s laws tears after, the rabbit hole never ends in the discovery of patterns that always unfold.
+Reformulating many of Issac Newton’s laws years after, the rabbit hole never ends in the discovery of patterns that always unfold.
 These methods inspire me to improve on other’s work artistically while practising non-fiction ideas every time I re-read something.